Critical Reminder to Be Heard on New UDO

 The development community is behind a complete rewrite of the Uniform Development Ordinance which will be voted on by the City Council and the County Commissioners over the next few months.
 Among other gifts to developers the new UDO would upzone all of Durham up to the Urban Growth Boundary to allow 200,000 new housing units.
-Keep in mind that the State Office of Budget and Management and Durham’s Planning Department have projected that Durham needs 60,000 new housing units BY THE YEAR 2050, and that includes all the units that have been built and approved since 2020.
+Keep in mind that the State Office of Budget and Management and Durham’s Planning Department have projected that Durham, needs 60,000 new housing units between the years 2020 and 2050.
 In fact, the entire projected need of 60,000 new units has already been met, counting new units already built, those under construction, and those already approved.
 DURHAM IS BEING OVERBUILT NOW.

 Upzoning most of the county to allow 200,000 additional units starting now means that almost all residential development in Durham would be “by right,” eliminating the need for public hearings or any approval from our elected officials.
 Almost all applications would be administratively processed within the planning department without the knowledge of the public.
 Single family developments are disfavored so large apartment complexes and townhomes will blanket all space up to the UGB.
 Because they never have enough, developers will push to redraw the boundary or eliminate it.